4aryash/Micro-Projects/README.md

 # Micro-Projects
-Stuff I like to do on the microcontrollers I have!
+Experimenting with the microcontrollers I have!
+Raspberry Pi Pico • ESP32s • Arduino Uno